IllusionMods/KK_Plugins/README.md

 #### EC_Demosaic
 **v1.1 - [Download](https://github.com/DeathWeasel1337/KK_Plugins/releases/download/v73/EC_Demosaic.v1.1.zip)** - For EmotionCreators<br/>
+Note: Not required when using UncensorSelector<br/>

 Removes the mosaic from female characters.
-Based on the demosaic for Koikatsu by [AUTOMATIC1111](https://github.com/AUTOMATIC1111/KoikatsuMods), compiled for EC and BepInEx 5.
+Based on the demosaic for Koikatsu by [AUTOMATIC1111](https://github.com/AUTOMATIC1111/KoikatsuMods), compiled for EC and BepInEx 5.<br/>

 <details><summary>Change Log</summary>
 v1.1 Added a config option to disable the plugin<br/>